-Choosing a dog-training school can be almost as big a decision as choosing a school for your child.
-Each one has its own vibe and style, and it’s important to make sure that the school and instructor you choose work for you and your dog.
+Choosing a dog training class can be almost as big a decision as choosing a school for your child.
+Each dog trainer and dog training class has its own vibe and style, and it’s important to make sure that the school and instructor you choose work for you and your dog.

-Someone with great dog-training skills — an effective trainer — motivates dogs to want to learn!
-Good trainers understand that all dogs are individuals, so they have multiple ways to teach commands.
+Someone with great dog-training skills — an effective dog trainer — motivates dogs to want to learn!
+Good dog trainers understand that dogs are individuals, so they have multiple ways to teach new skills.
 As you’re observing a class, notice if the instructor spends equal time with each dog, uses different techniques for dogs who aren’t quite “getting it,” and has an upbeat demeanor even in the face of a training challenge.

-An instructor who mostly focuses on the quick learners in the group might not possess the skills to assist dogs who are struggling. … and great people skills.
-The trainer you choose will (hopefully) become a big part of your life—someone you’ll turn to for help in many different situations.
+An instructor who mostly focuses on the quick learners in the group might not possess the skills to assist puppies, dogs or owners who are struggling.
+The dog trainer you choose will (hopefully) become a big part of your life—someone you’ll turn to for help in many different situations.

 My students know that I want to hear about a problem or question the minute it comes up, not a week later when it becomes an issue.
 And because I tell my students about my availability, they expect me to be that available.
 Beware of instructors who tell you they are always available, but then you can’t reach them.
 Your first clue is how quickly they return your phone call or e-mail when you’re initially inquiring about training your dog.
 Extreme cases of illness, emergency, vacation, or dog-sport competitions are exceptions to this rule.